CyrilleMesue/cyrillemesue.github.io/_pages/courses.md

 I visit many online learning platforms for learning, but Coursera is my prefered.
 However, you might have a different taste for a particular platform.
 I prefer Coursera because most of the courses have a video-lecture-to-practice-questions-to-project nature.

 You might be worried about affording the course, but some of these courses are free.
-Also, many study platforms offer financial aid or a low pay rate premium subscription to students for paid courses.
+Also, many study platforms offer financial aid or a low pay rate premium subscription to students to access some many courses for free.

 Below is a link to access the catalogue of some of the helpful MOOC platforms I know.